 April 18: Two Americans ahead of their time: James McCune Smith (the first African American doctor but equally a pioneer in his activism, writings, and community leadership); and Clarence Darrow (the titanic legal mind whose arguments and voice advanced American society just as much as they did its legal debates).

 April 19: Eliot Ness, not only for his literally legendary work and ethic, but also for how much he reveals about America in the 1920s and 30s: Prohibition and organized crime, the rise of the FBI, changes in urban life and worlds, and more.
 (Here endeth the lesson.)

 April 20: Daniel Chester French, the supremely talented sculptor whose work on the statue of Abraham Lincoln at the Lincoln Memorial is only the most famous of his many contributions to American art, culture, mythology, and identity.

-April 21: A tie between John Muir, to my mind the single most inspiring and significant American naturalist; and Sister Helen Prejean, the Catholic nun and anti-death penalty activist whose inspiring life and work was captured so well by Susan Sarandon.
+April 21: A tie between John Muir, to my mind the single most inspiring and significant American naturalist (if one who needs continued analysis as all our historical figures do); and Sister Helen Prejean, the Catholic nun and anti-death penalty activist whose inspiring life and work was captured so well by Susan Sarandon.